carrerasrodrigo/pydbreport/README.md

     **db_password** represents the password of the user that it's gonna be used to connect to the database.
     **db_host** The host where the database is running.
     **transpose** Tells if the table generated after the query has to be transposed.
 O means False, 1 means True.
+    **variable** If a query is marked as a variable, it will save the result of the query in memory and use it when is necessary in the following queries.
+If the result of the query is a martix it will only use result[0][0].
     **csv** Tells if the table should be attached to a csv file or rendered in the body of the email.
 O means False, 1 means True.
     **csv_name** The name of the csv attached.
 If **cvs** is 0, it will be ignored.
     **code** The SQL that will be run into the database.
 It's recommended to write this code into